Accessibility statement – the Import Declaration Service for private persons

 - the edges of input fields

-- light grey texts against dark grey and light background, white text on a read button
+- light grey texts against dark grey and light background

 - orange buttons of the instruction side navigation against light background